Dominic Murgido

 An interview with Dominic Murgido by Angela Clement November, 2022

-The link below will take you to a BCTV, 2021 & 2022 ( Berks Community Television) limited series titled FOUND hosted by Pam Washington, Certified Grief Educator, and Dominic Murgido, Author / Founder, sudSSpirit Greif Support Group.
+The link below will take you to a BCTV, 2021 & 2022 ( Berks Community Television) limited series titled FOUND hosted by Pam Washington, Certified Grief Educator, and Dominic Murgido, Author / Founder, sudSSpirit Grief Support Group.
 FOUND allows us to honor, understand, nurture, and educate the community.
 The inspiration for the series was to educate others about grief.
 The four episodes offer information for those who are grieving and for those who want to support someone who is grieving.
 The series is a platform for conversations about grief.

 www.youtube.com/playlist?list=PLjuI03soTP4HAHETYWW97HnRsBZ7pwqwd